deeptivaidy/CS7641-Crowd/README.md

 </p>

-We first convert the rbg image to the HSV color space.
+We first convert the image from the RGB color space to the HSV color space.
 <p align="center">
     <img src="results/HSV_example.png" width="900" \>
 <p>